TinyauthTinyauth

 ./tinyauth [options]

-The main command is the one run when you run the app without any flags/arguments.
-It starts the API and web UI and waits for incoming connections.
-All the options are configurable with both CLI flags and environment variables.
-A list of available configuration options is located in the configuration page.
+The main command starts the API and web UI, waiting for incoming connections.
+All options are configurable with CLI flags or environment variables.
+A complete list of configuration options is available on the configuration page.

 ./tinyauth user create --interactive